 Everyone here has noble intentions in their respective directions.
 There might be a larger impact by combining forces.
 Let me know what you think, we need voices.
 And voices to be heard :)

-Unusual disclaimer: This article is purely an opinionated interpretation of my understanding.
-No associated partners have influenced me to write the way this appears.
+Random disclaimer: This article is purely an opinionated interpretation of my understanding.
+No one has influenced me to write the way this appears.
 Thank you for reading it.